1888 Solano Ave./The Alameda.

 1603 San Pablo Ave./Cedar St

 Join the line here for a take-away baguette fresh from the oven.
 My favorite Acme baguette is the rustic sweet (it is spectacular spread with peanut butter and jelly or just plain butter), and my favorite bread is the Upstairs—which refers to the bread that was formerly served upstairs at Chez Panisse (it is my favorite for making avocado toast).
-I also like to get a tasty ham and cheese turnover to share for lunch.
+I also like to get a tasty ham and cheese turnover to share for lunch, and usually also order up a foccacia pizza to take home for dinner.
 The line is long, but it is usually also cheery and moves fast.
 At the door it is reminiscent of the Seinfeld soup nazi episode—only two people inside the small space at a time, and you’d better think fast about what you want to order from their vast selection!
 It is cash and debit cards only here.

 Across the way, Kermit Lynch Wine Merchant, which specializes in wine made from small French and Italian wineries, opens at 11a,m, and is closed Sunday and Monday.